UK Inflation falls to 2.5%

 However if you’re looking for accounts without these balance restriction, there are now dozens of easy access and fixed rate savings accounts above the inflation rate.

-The best easy access is an ISA from Trading 212 paying 4.9%.
+The best easy access is an ISA from Trading 212 paying 5.05% for new customers (4.9% for existing users).
 This allow more flexibility and you can deposit and withdraw your money more freely.
-And there are notice accounts going as high as 5.1%, though you have to give notice before you can access your cash – so they’re not as flexible.

-2 thoughts on “UK Inflation increases to 2.6%
+2 thoughts on “UK Inflation falls to 2.5%

 1. Hi Andy, great summary, very professional.
 I’m still learning about all of these subjects, so thanks for that!